 Excessive amounts of nutrients, namely phosphorus, create a constant algae presence in the majority of area lakes.
 Phosphorus-enriched streams and lakes are commonplace in the Cannon River Watershed.

-Phosphorus is an important nutrient for plant growth.
-But excessive algae growth, death, and decay can severely deplete the oxygen supply in the river, endangering fish and other forms of aquatic life.
-Large total phosphorus loads can have major impacts both locally and on lakes the Cannon and Straight flow into, such as Lake Byllesby and Lake Pepin on the Mississippi River.
+Phosphorus is an important nutrient for plant growth, but excessive algae growth, death, and decay can severely deplete the oxygen supply in the river, endangering fish and other forms of aquatic life.
+Large total phosphorus loads can have major impacts both locally and on lakes the Cannon and Straight rivers flow into, such as Lake Byllesby and Lake Pepin on the Mississippi River.

 The presence of indicator bacteria (E.coli and fecal coliform) indicate sewage or animal waste contamination and potential presence of disease-causing organisms.
-E. coli and Fecal Coliform bacteria are used as markers for water contamination.
+E. coli and fecal coliform bacteria are used as markers for water contamination.
 There are hundreds of strains of the bacterium E. coli and most strains are harmless and live in the intestines of healthy humans and animals.
 However, others can make you sick.
-Some kinds of E. coli can cause diarrhea, while others cause urinary tract infections, respiratory illness and pneumonia, and other illnesses.
+Some kinds of E. coli can cause diarrhea, while others cause urinary tract infections, respiratory illnesses like pneumonia, and other sicknesses.

 Fecal coliform and E. coli bacteria found in rivers and streams comes from human,